Two fluid anisotropic dark energy models in a scale invariant theory: Some Cosmological Models

 The functional $F(t)$ has the same form as that of Ref. \cite{SKT15} and is not affected by the presence of a usual bulk viscous cosmic fluid.
 As usual, it behaves as $t^{-2}$.
 The signature of $F(t)$ is positive for $n> \frac{2}{m+1}$ and negative if $n< \frac{2}{m+1}$.
-Hence, it decreases from a large positive value in early times to small values at late times for $n> \frac{2}{m+1}$ and increases from a large negative value to small negative values at later epochs for $n< \frac{2}{m+1}$.
+Hence, it decreases with time for $n> \frac{2}{m+1}$ and increases for $n< \frac{2}{m+1}$.
 The functional $F(t)$ vanishes for the critical relationship $n(m+1)=2$ and consequently all the skewness parameters vanish implying an isotropic dark energy pressure in all spatial directions.
-Since, we are interested in the late time acceleration of the universe, for the power law expansion, $n> \frac{2}{m+1}$ and hence $F(t)$ remains in the positive domain.
-The dark energy density also decreases with the growth of time.
-The decrement in $\rho_d$ is decided by three different factors i.e $t^{-2}$ in the first term , $t^{-n(m+1)}$ in the second term and $t^{-\frac{3}{2}(1+\varepsilon)(m+1)n}$ in the third term.
+We are interested in the late time cosmic speed up and therefore we take $n> \frac{2}{m+1}$ for the power law expansion which makes the functional $F(t)$ to be positive. $\rho_d$ is found to decrease with time.
+Three factors decides the rate of decrement in $\rho_d$: $t^{-2}$, $t^{-n(m+1)}$ and $t^{-\frac{3}{2}(1+\varepsilon)(m+1)n}$ in respective terms.
 The role of bulk viscous cosmic fluid comes through the third term.
-One may note that, if $\varepsilon=-1$, even though the contribution coming from the usual cosmic fluid does not vanish, it does not contribute to the time variation of the dark energy density.
+One may note that, if $\varepsilon=-1$, even though the contribution coming from the usual cosmic fluid does not vanish, it does not contribute to the time variation of $\rho_d$.
 For $\varepsilon=-\frac{1}{3}$, the time variation of second and third terms can be clubbed together.
-For the specific choice of the parameters, $n(m+1)=2$ and $\varepsilon=-\frac{1}{3}$, the dark energy density behaves as $t^{-2}$ and hence the ratio $\frac{F(t)}{\rho_d}$ becomes independent of time.
+For $n(m+1)=2$ and $\varepsilon=-\frac{1}{3}$, the dark energy density $\rho_d$ behaves as $t^{-2}$ and hence the ratio $\frac{F(t)}{\rho_d}$ becomes independent of time.
 Consequently, for this choice the skewness parameters becomes a constant quantity appearing as simple time independent deviations from usual isotropic pressure.
 This situation can also arise for $n=\frac{2}{m+1}$ and $\varepsilon=-1$.
 If $n(m+1)>2$ and $\varepsilon>-\frac{1}{3}$, the magnitude of decrement in the dark energy density becomes more rapid compared to the decrement in $F(t)$.
 Accordingly, the ratio $\frac{F(t)}{\rho_d}$ for the particular case will increase with cosmic time.
 However, for large value of $n$, the ratio $\frac{F(t)}{\rho_d}$ behaves as unity.
 Therefore, for large value of $n$, the skewness parameters depend only on the parameter $m$ and become independent of cosmic time.